Status and phase

 Current guidelines from the National Institutes of Health (NIH), the HIV Medicine Association of the Infectious Diseases Society of America (IDSA), and the American Society of Transplantation (AST) all recommend weight-based trimethoprim-sulfamethoxazole (TMP-SMX) at a dose of 15-20 mg/kg/day of the trimethoprim component as the standard of care.
 Yet, higher doses of TMP-SMX are associated with serious adverse events, including hypersensitivity reactions, drug-induced liver injury, cytopenia, and renal failure with adverse drug events (ADEs) reported among 20-60% of patients on treatment.

-The primary objective of this trial is to determine whether treatment with reduced-dose TMP-SMX (10mg/kg/day) is superior to standard dose (15mg/kg/day) among immunocompromised HIV-infected and uninfected patients with PJP for the composite primary outcome of death, new mechanical ventilation, or change in treatment by Day 21.
+The primary objective of this trial is to determine whether treatment with reduced-dose TMP-SMX (10mg/kg/day) is superior to standard dose (15mg/kg/day) among immunocompromised HIV-infected and uninfected patients with PCP for the primary outcome of Win Ratio hierarchical composite of death, ECMO, invasive ventilation, grade 4 toxicity, non-invasive ventilation, change of therapy and length of stay, new mechanical ventilation, or change in treatment by Day 30.

 Enrollment